JennGuz/Masscer/src/content/docs/capabilities/document-creation.md

 Document generation is a core capability within Masscer that allows users to create, customize, and export documents in various formats.
 Whether you need to draft reports, generate technical files, or create structured content like JSON or HTML, Masscer provides versatile and powerful tools to meet your needs.

-This guide will explain how document generation works in Masscer, its use cases, the types of documents you can generate, and the steps to make the most of this functionality.
+This guide will explain how document generation works in Masscer, its use cases, the types of documents you can generate, and detailed steps to make the most of this functionality.

 ---

-## How Document Generation Works in Masscer
+## How Does Document Generation Work in Masscer?

 Document generation in Masscer is powered by AI models designed to produce structured, high-quality content.
 This process combines user input (such as prompts or specific instructions) with advanced algorithms to create documents tailored to your needs.